Seppuku: Etymology

 It is commonly pointed out that hara-kiri is a vulgarism, but this is a misunderstanding.
 Hara-kiri is a Japanese reading or Kun-yomi of the characters; as it became customary to prefer Chinese readings in official announcements, only the term seppuku was ever used in writing.
 So hara-kiri is a spoken term, but only to commoners and seppuku a written term, but spoken amongst higher classes for the same act.

 While harakiri refers to the act of disemboweling oneself, seppuku refers to the ritual and usually would involve decapitation after the act as a sign of mercy.

 The practice of performing seppuku at the death of one's master, known as oibara (追腹 or 追い腹, the kun'yomi or Japanese reading) or tsuifuku (追腹, the on'yomi or Chinese reading), follows a similar ritual.

 The word jigai (自害) means "suicide" in Japanese.
 The modern word for suicide is jisatsu (自殺); related words include jiketsu (自決), jijin (自尽) and jijin (自刃).
 In some popular western texts, such as martial arts magazines, the term is associated with the suicide of samurai wives.
-The term was introduced into English by Lafcadio Hearn in his Japan: An Attempt at Interpretation, an understanding which has since been translated into Japanese.
-Joshua S. Mostow notes that Hearn misunderstood the term jigai to be the female equivalent of seppuku.
+The word was introduced into English by Lafcadio Hearn in his 1904 book Japan: An Attempt at Interpretation, which he describes as "piercing the throat with a dagger so as to sever the arteries".
+This understanding has since been translated into Japanese.
+Hearn described the term jigai to be the female equivalent of harakiri, which Japanologist Joshua S. Mostow notes is a misunderstanding.
 Mostow's context is analysis of Giacomo Puccini's Madame Butterfly and the original Cio-Cio San story by John Luther Long.
 Though both Long's story and Puccini's opera predate Hearn's use of the term jigai, the term has been used in relation to western Japonisme, which is the influence of Japanese culture on the western arts.